OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 # Office Add-ins with the unified manifest for Microsoft 365 (preview)

-This article introduces the unified manifest for Microsoft 365.
+This article introduces the unified manifest for Microsoft 365 in preview.
 It assumes that you're familiar with [Office Add-ins manifest](add-in-manifests.md).

 > [!TIP]
 > - For an overview of the XML manifest, see [Office Add-ins XML manifest](xml-manifest-overview.md).
-> - If you're familiar with the XML manifest, you might get a grasp on the JSON-formatted unified manifest by easier by reading [Compare the XML manifest with the unified manifest for Microsoft 365](json-manifest-overview.md).
+> - If you're familiar with the XML manifest, you might get a grasp on the JSON-formatted unified manifest easier by reading [Compare the XML manifest with the unified manifest for Microsoft 365](json-manifest-overview.md).

 Microsoft is making a number of improvements to the Microsoft 365 developer platform.
 These improvements provide more consistency in the development, deployment, installation, and administration of all types of extensions of Microsoft 365, including Office Add-ins.
 These changes are compatible with existing add-ins.